tkpratardan/Credit-Card-Fraud-Detection/README.md

 KAFKA MODEL:
    1. Simulate Kafka producer to produce kafka tx records (serialising json contents of a new transaction)
-   2. Kafka consumer is subscribed to topic
+   2. Kafka consumer is subscribed to topic ('credit-card-tx')
    3. As and when kafka consumer gets a message, the transaction data is used ot predict if it is a fraud

 REST (flask) MODEL: